‘Love And Hip Hop’ Star Momma Dee Poses For A Sexy Lingerie Shoot To Promote Her New Single, ‘Closer’

 Frequently, Momma Dee — born Deborah Gaither Bryant, mother to rapper Lil’Scrappy, and cousin to Yung Joc — uses people as props to gather them all the way together.

 For example, when Rasheeda and Kirk failed to appear in court to help Scrappy with his child support case, Momma Dee gathered them together in public by pulling out hay and making a nest on the floor.
-This happened in front of Rasheeda’s mother, Shirleen, and was filmed for a rather interesting episode of Love and Hip Hop: Atlanta, in which Momma Dee informed Shirleen that she can use the nest the next time she felt like “pushing out a dirty rotten egg.”
-Okay, Momma Dee!
+(This happened in front of Rasheeda’s mother, Shirleen, and was filmed for a rather interesting episode of Love and Hip Hop: Atlanta, in which Momma Dee informed Shirleen that she can use the nest the next time she felt like “pushing out a dirty rotten egg.”
+Okay Momma Dee!)

 But the most frequent target of Momma Dee’s wrath is her ex-but-not-really husband, Ernest, whom she claims has a terrible case of “momma’s boy syndrome.”
 Whenever Ernest gets out of line, Momma Dee rewards him — and us — with bringing out a series of onesie pajamas, indicating that Ernest is little more than a baby.